greenboxal/doggohub/doc/project_services/mattermost_slash_commands.md

 1. Click **Save** at the bottom to save the changes.

 ### Step 2.
-Open the Mattermost slash commands service in GitLab
+Open the Mattermost slash commands service in DoggoHub

-1. Open a new tab for GitLab and go to your project's settings **Services ➔ Mattermost command**.
+1. Open a new tab for DoggoHub and go to your project's settings **Services ➔ Mattermost command**.
 A screen will appear with all the values you need to copy in Mattermost as described in the next step.
 Leave the window open.

     >**Note:**
-    GitLab will propose some values for the Mattermost settings.
+    DoggoHub will propose some values for the Mattermost settings.
 The only one required to copy-paste as-is is the **Request URL**, all the others are just suggestions.